 New York, NY 10019

 Email: email@example.com | Website: www.mccormackkristel.com

 All inquiries will be held in strict confidence.
 Please note that your education, dates of employment and other information will be verified prior to an offer.

-Astraea is an equal opportunity employer.
-Our policy is to select, place, train and promote the best qualified individuals based upon relevant factors such as work quality, attitude and experience so as to provide equal opportunity for all of our employees in compliance with applicable local, state and federal law, and without regard to non-work related factors such as sexual orientation, gender identity or expression, race, color, religion, national origin, sex, age, marital status, disability, economic status, personal appearance including height and weight, family responsibility, matriculation, political affiliation or any other status protected by applicable law.
-This policy applies to all activities, including but not limited to, recruiting, hiring, training, transfers, promotions and benefits.
-This policy governs all aspects of employment, including selection, job assignment, compensation, discipline, termination and access to benefits and training.
+Astraea is an equal opportunity employer committed to a diverse (multi-gender, cross-class and multi-racial), collaborative and sustainable work environment.
+We select, place, train, and promote the best-qualified individuals based upon relevant factors such as work quality, attitude, and experience so as to provide equal opportunity for all of our employees without regard to non-work-related factors such as sexual orientation, gender identity, or expression, race, color, religion, national origin, sex, age, marital status, disability, economic status, personal appearance including height and weight, family responsibility, matriculation, political affiliation or any other status.
+If reasonable accommodation is needed to participate in the application and interview process, please express that with your cover letter and resume submission.